 Unit alarms are a great security feature and a potential upsell for your facility.

 Individual unit alarms can be installed one of two ways.
 We have brackets that are screwed to a wall using a one inch sheet metal screw, holding the alarm case snug to a wall.
 The second way is using magnets!
-You will provide Spiderdoor the installation method prior to us shipping alarms out to your location.
+You will provide Spiderdoor the preferred installation method prior to us shipping alarms out to your location so we can configure them properly.

 Overview of S55a Alarms